eecs110/fall2020/pages/syllabus.md

 ### Lectures
 Lectures will a combination of synchronous and asynchronous content, which will include a combination of slides, pre-recorded "live-coding" videos (during lecture), programming exercises, and (sometimes) a mini-quiz.
 We will still be using the scheduled lecture time for more interactive Q&A sessions on Zoom with Sarah (professor Van Wart) to answer any questions about the material for that day.
 Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).
 So, you are encouraged to attend the regularly scheduled lecture sessions on Zoom, but everything will be recorded and posted to the website.

-### Tutorial Sessions
+### Lab Sessions
-This course involves weekly small-group tutorial sessions where you will work with a member of the teaching staff, beginning in Week 3.
-Tutorial sessions will be run synchronously (live) by your assigned peer mentors via Zoom.
-During each tutorial session, you will work through an exercise together with your peer mentor, to advance your understanding of targeted programming concepts.
-Tutorial sessions count for 10% of your grade.
+This course involves weekly small-group lab sessions where you will work with a member of the teaching staff, beginning in Week 3.
+Lab sessions will be run synchronously (live) by your assigned peer mentors via Zoom.
+During each lab session, you will work through an exercise together with your peer mentor, to advance your understanding of targeted programming concepts.
+Lab sessions count for 10% of your grade.

 {:.blockquote-no-margin}
-> You must complete/attend **at least five tutorial sessions** (4 points each).
+> You must complete/attend **at least five lab sessions** (4 points each).

-There are two ways to earn full participation credit in each tutorial session:
+There are two ways to earn full participation credit in each lab session:

 1. By attending them (synchronously), working through the exercises, and asking questions (as they arise).
-2. By turning in the tutorial exercise(s) ***before*** the tutorial session.
-Tutorial exercises will be posted at the beginning of the week (at least 48 hours in advance).
+2. By turning in the lab exercise(s) ***before*** the lab session.
+Lab exercises will be posted at the beginning of the week (at least 48 hours in advance).

 I (prof. Van Wart) have a strong preference for option #1, because it's a form of low-pressure, built-in accountability that will help you learn.
 That said, it's up to you.
-Attending and working in the tutorials is worth 10% of your grade.
+Attending and working in the labs is worth 10% of your grade.
 But you have to actually work -- if you zone out, we will know, and will not give you credit.

 Following the submission deadline, a solution and walkthrough of each problem will be made available via Canvas.